john-brannigan/Film_Profit_and_Rating_Analysis/README.md

 # Introduction
 ---
 This is a repo for my analysis of all films currently on TMDB, or The Movie Database.
 This includes films from ~1894 to today.
-The dataset includes:
+The dataset includes these columns:
 1. id: The unique TMDB film ID.
 2. title: The film's title.
 3. vote_average: The average rating on TMDB